Monday, July 27, 2009

 The next day, Michelle and I went to Detroit.
 We drove downtown along Michigan Avenue, and it hasn't changed much since the last time I drove it, with the exception of this: This is all that's left of Tiger Stadium, formerly known as Briggs Stadium, and before that Navin Field.
 Time marches on.
 Someday, I suppose there might be a plaque.

-We drove around downtown a bit, had lunch at Greektown, which is less than a shadow of the place it was
+We drove around downtown a bit, had lunch at Greektown, which is less than a shadow of the place it was before the casinos.
+I mean it's literally in shadow from a people mover and from the monster casino building.

 Then up Woodward past the hole that used to be Hudsons, past Grand Circus Park and the Fox Theatre, past where I went to law school which is now the front yard of the new stadium where the Tigers play, and to the Detroit Institute of Arts, which is still across the street from the Main Public Library.
 The Detroit Institute of Arts, or DIA, was wonderful.
 The Diego Rivera Mural is something I can contemplate for a whole day.
 The building is beautiful and airy, and the modern and contemporary art collections were colorful and thought provoking.
 Michelle is an art teacher, so we did an exercise in front of a Jane Lackey piece, where you just keep drawing out impressions of the art. noticing and noticing.